codelikeabhi/Kidney-Disease-Classification/README.md

-# Kidney Disease Using Image Classification
+# Kidney Disease Prediction Using Images